 Use your husband’s physical or emotional infidelity as an opportunity to build a better marriage and take care of the things you were avoiding or letting languish.

-If you’re not sure if you want to trust your husband after an affair, read You’re Not Happy Being Married, But Not Sure Divorce is the Answer.
+If you’re not sure if you want to trust your husband after an affair, read You’re Not Happy Being Married, But Unsure About Divorce.